josefsj3m/best_in_place/README.md

 - Provided test helpers to be used in your integration specs
 - Custom display methods using a method from your model or an existing rails view helper
+- Provided support to fields with static mask

 ##Usage of Rails 3 Gem